TECH TECH & GADGETS

 FREQUENTLY ASKED QUESTIONS

-How long will a portable power station actually run my refrigerator during an outage?
+Can a portable power station power a full-size refrigerator during an outage?